Open Admission: Applications for Fall 2020 - Apply Today

 - Integrate nursing science with knowledge from ethics, biophysical, psychosocial, analytical, and organizational sciences to advance health and health care delivery systems (Essential 1)

-- Develop and operationalize effective, culturally relevant, and evidence-based care delivery approaches that meet current and future needs of patient populations (Essential 2)
+- Develop and operationalize effective, culturally relevant, and evidence-based care delivery approaches that meet current and future needs of diverse patient populations (Essential 2)

 - Design and implement scholarly evidence-based processes to analyze and improve outcomes of care at the practice, health care organization, or population levels (Essential 3)